MoAbdelfattah221/California/README.md

 # California
- This is a Responsive Website For California Beaches
+ This is a Responsive Landing Page For California Beaches